 Trigger Lambda

-Let’s take a look at the first lambda – the trigger.
-This lambda ensures that the process starts on a schedule and every customer is included in the emails.
+Let’s examine the first lambda – the trigger.
+This lambda guarantees that the process initiates on a schedule and includes every customer in the emails.

 This lambda has two CRON schedules mentioned above.
 In the serverless config, they appear as:

-As you can see, there is one scheduled to run every day at 11 AM UCT with an input of testMail: true, and another one scheduled to run once a month on the 5th of every month at 3 PM UCT (this allows a 5-day window to catch any bugs before emails are sent every month).
+As you can see, one is scheduled to execute every day at 11 AM UCT with an input of testMail: true, and another one is scheduled to execute once a month on the 5th of every month at 3 PM UCT (providing a 5-day window to catch any bugs before sending out monthly emails).

 Within the function, we write our handler as so:

-In this function, we fetch our customers, and for each customer, check to make sure they have a valid code and name (excluding any with the word “test” in the name).
-Then we push that customer to the queue with all relevant information.
+In this function, we retrieve our customers, and for each customer, we verify their code and name to ensure they are valid (excluding those with the word “test” in the name).
+Then, we add that customer to the queue along with all relevant information.

 Sender Lambda

-Now we move on to our second lambda, where all the data processing happens.
-For the serverless config, we have a single event to trigger the lambda:
+Now let’s proceed to our second lambda, where we perform all the data processing.
+In the serverless configuration, we set up a single event to trigger the lambda:

-This means when new events get pushed to the queue, this lambda will be triggered.
-Let’s break down the lambda.
-It consists of 4 parts; extracting data from SQS, connecting to the clients, querying the data sources, and building the email.
+This means that when new events are pushed to the queue, this lambda gets triggered.
+Let’s analyze the lambda’s components.
+It comprises four parts: extracting data from SQS, establishing connections with the clients, querying the data sources, and constructing the email.

 Extracting Data